HasanC14/Islamic-Prayer-Time/README.md

 ## API

-The prayer times are fetched from the [Prayer Times API](https://rapidapi.com/meezaan/api/prayer-times/).
+The prayer times are fetched from the [Prayer Times API by Aladhan.com](https://aladhan.com/prayer-times-api).

 ## License